Reading Toolbox | Teaching learners with dyslexia

 This course is a follow-up from our course: An introduction to Dyslexia | Supporting learners to achieve their potential.

-It focuses on the literacy strategies you can teach learners with dyslexia or a different type of reading difficulty.
+The course focuses on the literacy strategies you can teach learners with dyslexia or a different type of reading difficulty.

 Reading seems effortless to most of us, yet many learners have great difficulty deciphering the words on the page.
 This can leave them feeling insecure and frustrated.
 Learn how you can support these learners and guide them on the road to reading excellence.